Buffalo Bills vs. Miami Dolphins NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Bills stats and trends

-- This season, the Bills won ATS in their only game as a favorite of 13.5 points or more.
+- The Bills covered the spread in their only game when favored by 13.5 points or more.

-- Buffalo's games this year have hit the over on three of seven set point totals (42.9%).
+- Buffalo's games this year have gone over the point total three times in seven opportunities (42.9%).

 - Buffalo is 5-1 against the spread and 4-1 overall in games when it records more than 29.6 points.

-- In games that Buffalo totals more than 414.9 yards, the team is 4-1 against the spread and 3-1 overall.
+- When Buffalo piles up more than 414.9 yards, the team is 4-1 against the spread and 3-1 overall.

-- This year, the Bills have five turnovers, four fewer than the Dolphins have takeaways (9).
+- The Bills have five giveaways this season, while the Dolphins have nine takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Dolphins.